 In certain cases, students who have not advanced to candidacy may be given predoctoral standing status at the discretion of the department and upon submission of the Predoctoral Standing form to the School of Graduate Studies.
 These students may register for up to a total of 6 credit hours of course 701 over a maximum of two regular semesters.
 Pre-Candidacy 701 hour(s) may be taken concurrently with coursework.

 All candidates for the PhD degree must electronically submit a dissertation as evidence of their ability to conduct independent research at an advanced level.
 The dissertation must represent a significant contribution to existing knowledge in the student’s field, and at least a portion of the content must be suitable for publication in a reputable professional journal or as a book or monograph.
 Students must prepare their own dissertations.
 Joint dissertations are not permitted.
-The dissertation must conform to regulations concerning format, quality, and time of submission as established by the School of Graduate Studies, see the Electronic Theses and Dissertation Guidelines here.
-Research work connected with a dissertation is to be carried out under the direct supervision of a member of the University faculty selected by the student in consultation with departmental faculty and approved by the chair of the department.
+The dissertation must conform to regulations concerning format, quality, and time of submission as established by the School of Graduate Studies in the Electronic Theses and Dissertation Guidelines.
+Research work connected with a dissertation is to be carried out under the direct supervision of a member of the University faculty.

 When the research relates to proprietary material, the student and advisor are responsible for making preliminary disclosures to the sponsor in advance to permit timely release of the dissertation.
-These arrangements, and any requests for delayed publication, must be disclosed when the dissertation is submitted to the School of Graduate Studies on the Electronic Thesis and Dissertation (ETD) Document Approval and Certification Form in the graduation packet.
-Once approved by the School of Graduate Studies, dissertations are to be uploaded to OhioLINK before certification for the doctorate.
-Because dissertations are made public immediately upon acceptance, they should not contain proprietary or classified material.
+These arrangements, and any requests for delayed publication, must be disclosed when the dissertation is submitted to the School of Graduate Studies on the Electronic Thesis and Dissertation (ETD) Document Approval and Certification Form as part of the final graduation materials.
+Once approved by the School of Graduate Studies, dissertations are to be uploaded to OhioLINK before certification of the doctorate.
+Because dissertations are made public immediately upon acceptance, they should not contain unauthorized, proprietary, or classified material.

 Each doctoral student is responsible for becoming sufficiently familiar with the research interests of the department or program faculty to choose in a timely manner a faculty member who will serve as the student’s research advisor.
 The research advisor is expected to provide mentorship in research conception, methods, performance, and ethics, as well as focus on development of the student’s professional communication skills, building professional contacts in the field, and fostering the professional behavior standard of the field and research in general.
 The research advisor also assists with the selection of the other faculty to serve as members of the dissertation advisory and defense committee.